 How to Start a Skincare Routine From Scratch

 Starting a skincare routine from scratch can be confusing and overwhelming.
 With so many products, ingredients, routines, and online advice, it’s easy to feel lost.
-But the truth is, doesn’t need to be complicated or expensive.
+But the truth is, it doesn’t need to be complicated or expensive.
 A good routine is about understanding your skin’s needs, sticking to the basics, and building a consistent habit.

 This guide is for beginners and for anyone who wants to restart their journey with a clean slate.
 Here, you’ll learn exactly how to build a simple, self-care moment from scratch, tailored to your skin type and goals.

-Why Skin Healthy Routine Matters
+Why a Consistent Routine Matters

 • Keep skin clean, balanced, and protected